Skip to main content

 They’re great for active teens

 Milk, cheese and yogurt are rich in protein, and protein helps us maintain muscle mass.
 They also contain other nutrients that can help us get the most out of our workouts such as calcium and potassium, which are needed for normal muscle function.
-Plus, milk makes a great drink before and after exercising to help us stay hydrated.
+Plus, milk makes a great drink after exercise to help replenish the fluids and electrolytes lost during through sweating.

 Check out Winners for Workouts here.